-Louis Vuitton also has some stylish scarfs such as this wool-silk blend logomania scarf in a gorgeous pale pink.
-Scarves are the perfect luxury items if you are new to the fashion world – and this pink scarf decorated with the LV monogram in silver is an ideal option that you will love forever.
+Louis Vuitton also has some stylish scarfs, such as this 100% cashmere Reykjavik scarf in a gorgeous sand color.
+Scarves are the perfect luxury items if you are new to the fashion world – and this cashmere scarf decorated with the LV monogram is an ideal option that you will love forever.

 3. Tote bags